 Progress has been slow, in part because the feds simply don’t want to admit that marijuana is not all that dangerous.

 “Today, the federal government still classifies marijuana as a Schedule I controlled substance, along with heroin and LSD, indicating it has high potential for abuse and addiction, no accepted medical uses and no safe level of use,” Warf wrote.

-Tuesday, voters in 8 states rejected this ancient thinking and opened up their hearts and minds to legalized marijuana.
+Tuesday, voters in 8 states rejected this ancient thinking and opened up their hearts and minds to legalized marijuana, just like many countries are starting to do as well.
+Because of this new-found change of heart, residents in these states may want to learn how to make hash at home, so they have the chance to enjoy these benefits from the comfort of their own residence.
 Arkansas, Florida, Montana, and North Dakota voted for medical marijuana use, providing citizens with a way to deal with chronic pain that doesn’t end up in heroin addiction.

 Perhaps more importantly, four states legalized marijuana for recreational use.
 California, Maine, Massachusetts, and Nevada legalized marijuana.
 In each of those states, grownups can now possess, grow, and share marijuana.

 Not only did these laws pass, but they were voted in with flying colors.
 People are changing.
 Attitudes are changing.
 And while the sky seems to be falling, at least you will be able to take a few hits when it hits.
 Even the Donald, our soon to be brand new president, seems committed to letting the people decide how they want to party.